Format

 Args

 • File: The (optional) file to send.
-This could be a cache file (in single quotes) an external file (in double quotes) or a savefile.
+This could be a cache file (in single quotes) an external file (in double quotes) or a savefile, or an associative list if sending a POST web request.

 • Persist: Set to 1 to indicate that the server should keep this connection open, to expedite subsequent calls to the same address.
 An open connection can be closed at a later time by passing 0 in the Persist field.